Ironclaw Second Edition system for Foundry VTT

 - Name Addition: What to append to the name of items modified by this bonus.
 If left empty, the name will not change at all.
 Note that these should not include brackets, as that will cause Foundry's internal system to attempt to parse it as a roll modifier.

 - Replacing Name: The name of a gift that this gift would replace.
 If this field has something, this bonus will not be applied normally.
 Instead, when the system would apply a same type bonus from the replaced gift, it will check whether this bonus applies and use this one instead if it does apply.
+Note that the system does not support multiple potential replacements, only one replacement per type is supported.
+Also, only the top-most one of each bonus type is considered for the replacement system.

 The system has a full set of standard Ironclaw status effect conditions set up and supported, as well as a few extras (the Miscs) purely for GM to differentiate between tokens if they want.
 Information on them is provided in the status effects compendium pack.